Towards LLM Unlearning Resilient to Relearning Attacks: A Sharpness-Aware Minimization Perspective and Beyond: Additional Results on WMDP

 \textbf{Robustness comparison for different unlearning methods.} \textbf{Table\,\ref{tab: relearn_wmdp_method}} demonstrates that the effectiveness of SAM generalizes well to various unlearning methods, including NPO, GradDiff, and RMU, under different relearning attack settings, such as varying the number of relearning samples \(N\) and the number of relearning epochs \(M\).
 It can be observed that incorporating SAM consistently enhances the robustness of all methods compared to their vanilla versions, with NPO+SAM exhibiting the highest robustness among them.
 Notably, this improvement in robustness does not come at the expense of UT or UE before relearning attacks, as the UT and UE (W/o atk) metrics remain largely unchanged after applying SAM.

-\textbf{The relationship between robustness and parameter count in smoothness optimization.} In \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}}, we illustrate the impact of parameter count in smoothness optimization on the loss landscape over $\mathcal{D}_\mathrm{f}$ and the unlearning robustness against relearning attacks.
-RMU is a partial model unlearning method that updates only a subset of layers in the original model, which consists of a total of 32 layers. \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(a)} presents the vanilla RMU, which performs unlearning at layers 5$\sim$7.
+\textbf{The relationship between robustness and parameter count in smoothness optimization.} In \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}}, we illustrate the impact of parameter count in smoothness optimization on the loss landscape over $\mathcal{D}_\mathrm{f}$ and the unlearning robustness against relearning attacks. \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(a)} presents the vanilla RMU, which performs unlearning at layers 5$\sim$7.
 It can be observed that its loss landscape undergoes a sharp change at the origin.
-In contrast, \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(b)} depicts the SAM-enhanced RMU, which unlearns at layers 5$\sim$7 and applies perturbations at layers 5$\sim$7.
+In contrast, \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(b)} depicts the SAM-enhanced RMU, which unlearns at layers 5$\sim$7 and applies perturbations at layers 5$\sim$7, with the perturbation weights accounting for \textbf{2.43\%} of the total model parameters.
 As a result, its loss landscape appears slightly smoother compared to Fig.\,\ref{fig: loss_lanscape_rmu}-(a).
-In \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(c)}, the SAM-enhanced RMU not only unlearns at layers 5$\sim$7 but also applies perturbations across layers 1$\sim$7.
+In \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(c)}, the SAM-enhanced RMU not only unlearns at layers 5$\sim$7 but also applies perturbations across layers 1$\sim$7, with perturbation weights making up \textbf{5.68\%} of the total model parameters.
 This results in a smoother loss landscape.
 Additionally, In \textbf{Fig.\,\ref{fig: loss_lanscape_rmu}-(d)} illustrates the unlearning robustness against a relearning attack using 20 samples from the WMDP Bio forget set, trained for 3 epochs.
 It is evident that as the number of perturbed parameters increases, the model demonstrates greater robustness.